REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

 \section{Action Language and Histories}

-This section first describes extensions to action language $AL_d$ to support non-boolean fluents and non-deterministic causal laws (Section~\ref{sec:arch-ald}).
+This section first describes extensions to action language $\mathcal{AL}_d$ to support non-boolean fluents and non-deterministic causal laws (Section~\ref{sec:arch-ald}).
 Next, Section~\ref{sec:arch-hl-hist} expands the notion of the history of a dynamic domain to include initial state defaults, defines models of such histories, and describes how these models can be computed.
+Section~\ref{sec:arch-hl-reason} describes how these models can be used for reasoning.
 The subsequent sections describe the use of these models (of action description and history) to provide the coarse-resolution description of the domain, and to build more refined fine-resolution models of the domain.